LukThirion/Neural-Spike-Detector/README.md

 ---

 # Overview
 This project simulates extracellular neural recordings and detects spike events using adaptive thresholding based on robust statistics (Median Absolute Deviation).

 The script automatically filters the signal, detects spikes, enforces a biological refractory period, and evaluates performance against ground truth spike times.

-Designed for biomedical signal processing applications — such as brain–computer interfaces (BCIs), neural prosthetics, and electrophysiology research.
+Designed for biomedical signal processing applications such as brain computer interfaces (BCIs), neural prosthetics, and electrophysiology research.

 ---